Oluwatosin1620/LITA-HR-DATA/README.md

 * Classify the job satisfaction range by the job roles.
 * What is the total number of employees according to their marital status?
 * What is the percentage of employees according to their age band?
-* What is the number of female employees according to their age band
+* What is the total number of female employees according to their age band?
+* What is the total number of male employees according to their age band?
+* What is the total number of employees in each department?